horie-t/programming-study/sample/sample-nginx-alb/README.md

 ## Contents

 - `nginx-alb.yaml`: Contains the Deployment, Service, and Ingress manifests for Nginx with ALB configuration
+- `application.yaml`: ArgoCD Application manifest for deploying this sample using GitOps

 ## Prerequisites

 - EKS cluster with the AWS Load Balancer Controller installed
 - IAM roles for service accounts (IRSA) configured for the AWS Load Balancer Controller
+- ArgoCD installed (optional, only required for GitOps-based deployment)

 If you haven't installed the AWS Load Balancer Controller, you can do so using Helm: